Correction of the Rhône upstream of Lake Geneva: Three examples of flooding

 Dam formed by the Giétro glacier in 1818.

 The first recorded flood occurred in 563, during the Tauredunum disaster.
 A landslide created a dam in the Rhône valley, and a body of water formed upstream of this natural dam, which eventually gave way.
 The breaking wave caused damage both downstream and on the shores of Lake Geneva.
 According to Vischer, the site of the landslide was located in the Saint-Maurice region.
 The latest studies locate the landslide further down the Rhône, not far from where the Rhône now flows into Lake Geneva.

 Devastating floods in 1545, caused by heavy rains, were reported at the Diet of February 26, 1546: "This session, decided on at the last Christmas Council, is being held today in connection with the terrible flooding of the Rhône, as a result of which the route du Pays downstream from the Morge, the property owned and leased, the routes, the common pastures, and other places still, could be entirely lost, wiped out by the waters, if appropriate and indispensable measures are not taken, and if the Rhône is not led in a straight line."
 This passage proves that the authorities feared a recurrence of such events.
 It was important to them to safeguard the royal road and the land used by their subjects.

 Other floods are caused by glaciers.
 Glacial flooding occurs when the movement of a glacier obstructs the course of a river, causing the river to impound water behind the glacier, and the glacier to break up under the weight of the water, causing major damage.
-In 1818, the Giétro glacier obstructed the course of the Drance (a tributary of the Rhône), creating a lake containing 18 million m³ of water.
+In 1818, the Giétro glacier obstructed the course of the Drance (a tributary of the Rhône), creating a lake containing 18 million m^{3} of water.
 The glacier gave way on June 16, 1818, causing 44 deaths and destroying numerous buildings in the valley.